 GoSafe - 20mph

-GoSafe and Welsh police forces support the new national 20mph speed limit.
-Along with other partners such as Welsh Fire and Rescue Services, Local Authorities, and Community Speed Watch groups, we are using an engagement focused approach to 20mph.
-The priority is to inform the public.
+Along with other partners such as Welsh Fire and Rescue Services, Local Authorities, and Community Speed Watch groups, we’re using a combination of engagement and enforcement in 20mph areas.
+The priority is to inform the public and keep people on our roads safe.

 More information on Operation Ugain can be found at: Operation Ugain